micaelagoffe/to-do-list/README.md

 # To-do-list
-*School assignment to create a simple to-do-list, focusing on object orientation.*
+*School assignment to create a to-do-list.*

 ---